Tazdotpy/appointmentsys/README.md

 ## Known Limitations & Future Improvements

-- DataGrid rendering on some platforms; currently using ListBox as fallback
 - Compiled XAML/bindings can be re-enabled after further testing
 - Additional validation and error handling can be enhanced
 - Export/reporting features (PDF, CSV) not yet implemented
-- Payment/billing integration not included

-## Development Notes

-- **Diagnostic Logging**: Console logs available for debugging (can be removed for release)
-- **MVVM Pattern**: ViewModels use ObservableCollections for reactive UI updates
-- **Dependency Injection**: Configured in `App.xaml.cs` for services and repositories
-- **Code-behind**: Minimal use; primarily for event handlers and control initialization

-## License

-[Add your license here, e.g., MIT, Apache 2.0, etc.]

-## Contact

-[Your name/contact info]